Neural Projected Quantum Dynamics: a systematic study: State compression Optimizations

-While Ref.~\cite{Sinibaldi2023} provides compelling evidence that control variates are necessary for accurate fidelity estimation, it did not clarify how this affects the estimation of the gradient.
-To address this question, we investigate the convergence properties of fidelity minimization problems tackled using the different gradient estimator proposed in Eqs.~\eqref{eqn:grad_H}, \eqref{eqn:grad_cv}, or \eqref{eqn:grad_cv_mod}.
-As a benchmark, we consider the problem of optimizing the variational state to match the state obtained by exactly integrating the quench dynamics on a $4\times 4$ lattice, following the same protocol as in \cref{sec:results_big} up to time $t$.
-In general, we find that the states at short times are easier to learn, and differences among the estimators are less noticeable, while those at longer times ranged from challenging to impossible.
-It is important to note, however, that this setup is more complex than the dynamics itself, as in the actual dynamics, the state is initialized from the state at the prior time step.
-This provides a more informed starting point, closer to the state we are trying to match, compared to a random initial state.
+To further characterize the performance of the gradient estimators, we examine their ability to drive infidelity optimizations to convergence.
+As a benchmark, we consider a state-matching problem in which we optimize the variational state to match a given reference state.
+As a physical reference we take $\ket{\psi(t)} = \operatorname{exp}(-i\hat H t)\ket{\rightarrow\ldots\rightarrow}$ with $\H$ the transverse field Ising Hamiltonian in \cref{eqn:TFIM}.
+In general, we observe that states at shorter times are easier to learn, with smaller differences in the results produced by the various gradient estimators.
+Conversely, states at longer times are significantly more challenging to accurately match.
+It is important to emphasize that this state-matching setup is inherently more demanding than the dynamics itself.
+In the simulation of dynamics, the state at each timestep is initialized from the preceding timestep, offering a more informed starting point closer to the target state.
+By contrast, the state-matching problem begins in general from a random state, making the optimization considerably more difficult.

-In \cref{fig:state_matching} we report the training curves for the time $Jt=0.5$, which we consider \textit{relatively challenging} and which serves as an excellent representative of what we observed in general.
-For each estimator, we perform the optimization starting from the same initial random parameters, varying only the regularization coefficient $\lambda$.
-Figure \ref{fig:state_matching}(c) shows the results for the non-Hermitian estimator in \cref{eqn:smc_controlled}.
-Despite using control variates, this method exhibits instability, diverging for several values of $\lambda$ and failing to tolerate as low values of $\lambda$ as the other estimators.
-Results for the Hermitian [\cref{eqn:grad_H}] and the mixed estimator [\cref{eqn:grad_cv_mod}] are displayed in \cref{fig:state_matching}(a) and \cref{fig:state_matching}(b), respectively.
-While both perform similarly when automatic damping strategies are employed (black lines), we find that the Hermitian estimator allows for much lower values of $\lambda$ before instability sets in, consistently providing better performance.
-This advantage is observed in larger-scale simulations as well (not shown).
+In \cref{fig:state_matching} we present the accuracies with which we were able to recover the state at $Jt=0.5$, a time point that we consider \textit{relatively challenging} and representative of the general trends observed.
+Convergence is quantified by the final optimization infidelity (colormap) which we display as a function of the NGD regularization parameter $\lambda$ (see \cref{sec:ngd}) and learning rate $\alpha$ for the different gradient estimators detailed above.
+For each pair $(\alpha, \lambda)$ we consider $10$ different replicas with different sampling histories.
+Black regions in the figure represent instability zones, where all replicas diverged, indicating poor stability of the method for the selected hyperparameter combination.